 If you have received a redundancy benefit from an Australian Public Service (APS) agency and will still be within the redundancy benefit period at the proposed date of engagement, ACLEI cannot offer you employment without prior approval from both the APS Commissioner and the Integrity Commissioner.

 All ACLEI positions are ‘Designated Security Assessment Positions’ (DSAPs).
 If you are selected for an ACLEI position you will be required to undergo and be granted a security clearance.
-If a clearance is not granted your employment in the role will not commence or, if already commenced, will be terminated.
+If a clearance is not granted your employment in the role will not commence or, if already commenced, may be terminated.

 Any claims you make with regard to academic and/or professional qualifications must be capable of being verified with the relevant institution.
 False claims could lead to an offer of employment being rescinded or disciplinary action, including termination of employment.